prazg/DEN-DEep_features_Nifti_CNN-/README.md

 9. Input Shape:
 •	The model expects an input shape of 224×224×1224×224×1, suitable for grayscale images of size 224x224 pixels.

-Inspiration: https://www.mdpi.com/2075-4418/12/4/1018 (Basic Architecture was inpired by this paper: they donot provide any code for the network)
+Inspiration: https://www.mdpi.com/2075-4418/12/4/1018 (Basic Architecture was inspired by this paper: they donot provide any code for the network)

 Copyright: Prajwal Ghimire